A slightly panicked netball parent approached us one weekend.

-And as a coach and club, it’s your responsibility to provide players with the information they need to help them make the best decision for them, without placing undue pressure on them to sign on with you.
+And as a coach and club, it’s your responsibility to provide players with the information they need to help them make the best decision for them, without placing undue pressure on them to join your club.

-The message we often give to players who aren’t in the “pathway” that’s been promoted to them is this: Good players who work hard and have the talent will almost always find a way.
+The message we often give to players who aren’t in the “pathway” that’s been promoted to them is this: Good players have the talent and work hard will almost always find a way.
 Coaches aren’t going to ignore an obviously talented player simply because they haven’t been in the same teams as the players around them.

 Take Collingwood Netball goaler Gabby Sinclair as an example (and check out her shooting sessions here!).
 She didn’t make any state teams on her way through, and constantly missed out or was dropped from the teams she was in.
-Now she’s playing Super Netball.
+Now she’s a Super Netball star.
 Melbourne Vixens captain Kate Moloney is another who often talks about missing out on teams as an under-age netballer – and therefore being out of the “pathway”.
 Now she’s a Diamond.